intmus/inttheory19-20/_16-intro-to-modulation/b1-ex-pivotchords.md

 The example begins in the key of G major but ends in the key of D major.
 The first two bars clearly establish G major and end with an authentic cadence on beats 2, 3, and 4 of the second measure.
 The third measure also begins in G major, but beats 3 and 4 have a chromatic tone (C-sharp) as part of an A<sup>7</sup> chord used to tonicize D major.
 This tonicization is then solidified through an authentic cadence in D major in measure 4, completing the modulation.

-If you attempt to analyze this excerpt in only one of the two keys, you do not create a convincing explanation of either key.
+If you attempt to analyze this excerpt in only one of the two keys, you do not create a convincing explanation of what you hear in either key.
 In G major, the second phrase requires many secondary dominants and results in a *heavily* tonicized V chord at the end.
 Conversely, if we try to analyze the first phrase in D major, we end up with a progression that looks as if it's operating entirely in the key of IV.

 {% capture ex3 %}X:3
 T:Haydn - Piano Sonata in G Major, mvt.
 3